 Luna’s normally a super patient dog.
 She spent most of last October in a skeleton sweater (yeah I know huskies don’t need clothes), she’s an expert traveler and even goes on walks with her three cats.
 But its been touch and go lately.
 In August, she was refusing food and having a lot of trouble walking.
 At her age the aches and pains of arthritis are a fact of life, but she rarely let them keep her down.

-So to help her get back her footing I put shoes on her and led her around the neighborhood with treats OFF LEASH!
+To help Luna get back her footing I put shoes on her and led her around the neighborhood with treats OFF LEASH!
 If you know anything about huskies you know they are runners so this can be risky.
 But it helped Stella get her grove back.
 Now, she’s a happy and healthy girl again and has resumed some of her husky antics (barking, demanding treats, trying to play wrestle with the cats).

-When you have an old dog you have to celebrate the good times, so I made her these extra special Pumpkin Spice Dog Treats!
+When you have an old dog you have to celebrate the good times, so I made her these extra special homemade pumpkin dog treats!

-They are naturally sweet, packed with vitamins, and all that fiber will help your friend go, if you know what I mean 😉 I made them gluten free because on top of everything else, Luna has skin problems, so I curate her diet very carefully and when it’s bad, or she’s sick I make all of her food.
+They are naturally sweet, packed with vitamins, and the pumpkin fiber will help your friend go, if you know what I mean ;-) I made them gluten free because on top of everything else, Luna has skin problems, so I curate her diet very carefully and when it’s bad, or she’s sick I make all of her food.

 Making dog treats is not hard, but I will tell you its a bit time consuming, especially if you use a cookie cutter.
-So this recipe is for a really big batch.
+Because this recipe takes a long time to bake, it’s for a really big batch (like 8 dozen dog biscuits big).
 Once they’re baked they freeze really well, so you’ll be stocked up for quite a while.
 Or if you’re me, you’ll be rewarding the dogs that Trick or Treat with their kids this Halloween!

 The easiest way to make dog treats is to roll out the dough and cut it into squares with a pizza cutter.
 But I don’t do things the easy way, I almost always choose the cute way!
 So, I used a few different cookie cutters: a long dog bone, a larger jack-o-lantern and a small pumpkin cutter.